Skip to content

 • Real product integrations.
 The services simulate civil, social protection, and health registry patterns but are not real integrations with OpenCRVS, OpenSPP, DHIS2, OpenIMIS, MOSIP, or other systems.

-Put detailed setup, configuration, and command references in the owning repo.
-Put cross-project orientation, standards evidence, and contract indexes in these docs.
+Detailed setup, configuration, and command references live in the owning repo; cross-project orientation, standards evidence, and contract indexes live in these docs.

 When a page needs both, these docs summarize the decision and link to the owning source.